acemonstertoys/bylaws/AMTBylaws.md

 SECTION 7.
 NONLIABILITY OF MEMBERS

-A member of this corporation is not, as such, personally liable for the debts, liabilities, or obligations of the corporation.
+A member or member applicant of this corporation is not, as such, personally liable for the debts, liabilities, or obligations of the corporation.

 SECTION 8.
 NONTRANSFERABILITY OF MEMBERSHIPS

 No member may transfer a membership or any right arising therefrom.
 All rights of membership cease upon the member's death.
+No member applicant may transfer an application or any right arising therefrom.
+All rights of the member applicant cease upon the member's death.

 SECTION 9.
 TERMINATION OF MEMBERSHIP

 ​(a)  Grounds for Termination.
-The membership of a member shall terminate upon the occurrence of any of the following events:
+The membership of a member or application of an applicant shall terminate upon the occurrence of any of the following
+events:

-        (1)  Upon his or her notice of such termination delivered to the president or secretary of the corporation personally or by electronic or physical mail, such membership to terminate upon the date of delivery of the notice or date of deposit in the mail.
+        (1)  Upon his or her notice of such termination delivered to the president or secretary of the corporation personally or by electronic or physical mail, such membership or applicantion to terminate upon the date of delivery of the notice or date of deposit in the mail.

-        (2)  Upon a determination by the board of directors that the member has engaged in conduct materially and seriously prejudicial to the interests or purposes of the corporation.
+        (2)  Upon a determination by the board of directors that the member or member applicant has engaged in conduct materially and seriously prejudicial to the interests or purposes of the corporation.

-        (3)  If this corporation has provided for the payment of dues by members, upon a failure to renew his or her membership by paying dues on or before the first of the month, such termination to be effective at the start of that month.
+        (3)  If this corporation has provided for the payment of dues by members or member applicants, upon a failure to renew his or her membership or application by paying dues on or before the first of the month, such termination to be effective at the start of that month.

 ​(b)  Procedure for Expulsion.
 Following the determination that a member should be expelled under subparagraph (a)(2) of this section, the following procedure shall be implemented:

-        (1)  A notice shall be sent by first-class, registered, or electronic mail to the last address of the member as shown on the corporation's records, setting forth the expulsion and the reasons therefor.
-For a full member, such notice shall be sent at least fifteen (15) days before the proposed effective date of the expulsion.
+        (1)  A notice shall be sent by first-class, registered, or electronic mail to the last address of the member or member applicant as shown on the corporation's records, setting forth the expulsion and the reasons therefor.
+For a member, such notice shall be sent at least fifteen (15) days before the proposed effective date of the expulsion.

         (2)  If this corporation has provided for the payment of dues by